Ventura County District Attorney

 Chief Investigator

-In his 31 years with the Oxnard Police Department, Mr. Whitney served in a wide array of leadership roles.
+In his 31 years with the Oxnard Police Department, Chief Whitney served in a wide array of leadership roles.
 He led all three department bureaus, including Investigations, Administration and Patrol Services.
 As a commander, he ran the Special Operations Division, which included the SWAT Team, the Violent Crimes Task Force, the Special Enforcement Unit, as well as the K9 Unit and Firearms Training.
 Whitney was an advocate for vulnerable populations and was instrumental in initiating programs to de-escalate police-civilian encounters.
 He was one of the founders of the Ventura County Crisis Intervention Team (CIT).

 Fiscal, Administrative & Legislative Services